linsyking/Reweave/README.md

 # Contributing

-Due to the rules and regulation of the SilverFocs incubator, pushing code to this project by people other than assigned members of the group is prohibited.
+Due to the rules and regulation of the SilverFOCS incubator, pushing code to this project by people other than assigned members of the group is prohibited.

 Other ways of contribution, such as reviews and bug reports are welcome.